Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Numerical Results

 \section{Numerical Results}

-In this section, we first investigate the inefficiency of the proposed approach, and then verify revenues of both providers in comparison with conventional transmission modes.
-We consider the carrier frequency of RF signals at $2.4$ GHz.
+In this section, we first investigate the existence of the local \textit{Stackelberg equilibrium} (SE).
+We then evaluate and compare the proposed framework with ones that are designed for conventional transmission modes.
+Last but not least, we investigate the efficiency of the local SE.
+The carrier frequency of RF signals is set at $2.4$ GHz.
 The bandwidth of the RF signals and the antenna gain of the PB are $10$ MHz and $6$ dBi, respectively.
-The IoT devices (i.e., AWPDs and HWPDs) have the antenna gains of $6$ dBi~\cite{Kim2010}.
-Unless otherwise specified, the default backscatter rate of backscatter devices is set at 10 kpbs.
-In our setup, both the AWPDs and HWPDs have the energy harvesting and data transmission efficiency coefficients of $\varphi = 0.6$ and $\phi = 0.5$, respectively.
+The AWPDs and HWPDs have the signal bandwidth of $1$ MHz and antenna gains of $1.8$ dBi~\cite{Lyu2018Throughput}.
+Unless otherwise specified, the default distances between the PB and IoT devices are 10 meters (m) and the number of IoT devices is 10.
+In our setup, the AWPDs and HWPDs have the energy harvesting efficiency coefficients of $\varphi = 0.6$, whilst the scattering efficiency $\eta$ causes a power loss of 1.1 dB at the PWPDs and HWPDs~\cite{Lyu2018Throughput}.
+In addition, performance gap and noise psd of IoT devices are set at $\zeta = -5$ dB and $N_0 = -100$ dBm, respectively~\cite{Kim2017Hybrid}.
+A Dell computer with a CPU Intel Core i7-8565U, 16 GB RAM, and GPU Radeon RX 540 series, running MATLAB, is used for our simulations.